-This 300-page, large-format flexibound book is something special and different from what you’ve seen on our website, as besides presenting our fifty-two postcards, we’ve also included newly-drawn illustrations unfolding what we've learned about our lives in data, highlighting how everyone can become a data collector.
+This 300-page, large-format flexibound book is something special and different from what you’ve seen on our website.
+Along with presenting our fifty-two postcards, we’ve also included newly-drawn illustrations celebrating what we've learned about our lives in data, highlighting how everyone can become a data collector.

 “[this] book reclaims that poetic granularity of the individual from the homogenizing aggregate-grip of Big Data.”